-Nadal, who is currently the #1 ranked tennis player in the world, will wear the this watch while competing against the world’s very best tennis players, just as he has with the first two Richard Mille Nadal watches.
+Nadal, who is currently the #1 ranked tennis player in the world, will wear the Richard Mille Rafael Nadal III watch while competing against the world’s very best tennis players, just as he has with the first two Richard Mille Nadal watches.

 The last Nadal model, the RM 035 II, weighed in at only 20 grams with the strap, thanks to an ultra-light magnesium-aluminum alloy.
-The RM 35-01, features a new high-tech NTPT® carbon case (which measures 49.94 x 42 x 14.05 mm), and is said to have 25% less propensity of breaking, and a 200% lower rate of micro-cracks.
+The RM 35-01, features a new high-tech NTPT® carbon case (which measures 49.94 x 42 x 14.05 mm) and is said to have 25% less propensity of breaking, and a 200% lower rate of micro-cracks.
 However, it is unclear if it weighs more or less than the outgoing model.
-What was clear, is that the watch sits very comfortable on the wrist.
+What was clear, is that the watch sits very comfortably on the wrist.
 Specifically, the curved NTPT® carbon caseback and overall contour of the watch to the wrist – result in an excellent fit.

 According to Richard Mille SA, “NTPT® carbon is composed of multiple layers of parallel filaments obtained by dividing carbon fibers.
 These layers, with a maximum thickness of 30 microns, are impregnated with resin then woven on a special machine that modifies the direction of the weft by 45° between layers, creating this distinctive visual effect that is reminiscent of precious wood.”

-Powering the RM 35-01 is caliber RMUL3, which is a manually wound skeletonized movement with hour, minute and second functions.
+Powering the RM 35-01 is caliber RMUL3, which is a manually wound skeletonized movement with hour, minute, and second functions.
 It has 24 jewels and a 55-hour power reserve.
-A double barrel system contributes to the torque stability over a longer period.
+A double-barrel system contributes to the torque stability over a longer period.
 This is achieved by dispersing the stored energy within two winding barrels, equalizing torque as well as reducing friction on the bearings and pivots resulting in improved long-term performance.

 Photos by Richard Mille.